The Essential Emo Bands Every Fan Should Know

 The essential emo bands are the artists who defined each wave of the genre, from D.C. hardcore pioneers Rites of Spring to 2000s superstars like My Chemical Romance and Fall Out Boy.

-Emo has had several distinct eras, and the bands that mattered most differ depending on which one you are talking about.
-This guide walks through the names every fan should know, organized roughly by wave so you can hear how the sound grew.
-If you are new to all this, start with our pillar explainer on what emo actually is, then come back for the band-by-band tour.
+Emo split into several distinct eras over four decades, and the names that matter most shift depending on which one you mean.
+Below is a wave-by-wave rundown so you can hear how the sound changed shape.
+New to the genre?
+Start with our pillar explainer on what emo actually is, then circle back for the band-by-band tour.

 The First Wave: Where It Started

 Emo began in Washington, D.C. in the mid-1980s.
-Rites of Spring are widely credited as the first true emo band, taking hardcore’s fury and aiming it at personal pain.
-Embrace, fronted by Ian MacKaye, pushed the same emotional-hardcore template.
-These bands were tiny in their day but enormous in influence.
+Rites of Spring are widely credited as the first true emo band, taking hardcore’s fury and pointing it inward at personal pain instead of outward at the world.
+Embrace, fronted by Ian MacKaye, ran with the same emotional-hardcore template.
+Both bands stayed tiny in their day.
+Their influence did not.

-• Rites of Spring – the blueprint for confessional intensity.
+• Rites of Spring: set the blueprint for confessional intensity.

-• Embrace – emotional hardcore from a punk legend.
+• Embrace: emotional hardcore built by a punk legend.

-• Fugazi – not strictly emo, but a crucial bridge.
+• Fugazi: not strictly emo, but a crucial bridge between scenes.

 The Second Wave: Emo Gets Melodic

-In the 1990s, emo grew tunes.
-Sunny Day Real Estate added soaring, atmospheric melodies that shaped everything after.
-The Promise Ring and Jimmy Eat World made the sound catchier and warmer.
-This is also the era of American Football, whose intricate, twinkly guitars launched a whole sub-style we cover in our Midwest emo explainer.
+By the 1990s, emo had grown actual tunes.
+Sunny Day Real Estate brought soaring, atmospheric melodies that shaped nearly everything that followed.
+The Promise Ring and Jimmy Eat World made the sound catchier and warmer, closer to pop songwriting than hardcore shouting.
+This is also the era of American Football, whose intricate, twinkly guitars launched a sub-style covered in full in our Midwest emo explainer.

 The Essential Emo Bands Every Fan Should Know infographic